 Benjamin Franklin once said there were only two certain things in life: death and taxes.
 But from Lucas Barrios through Robert Lewandowski, Pierre-Emerick Aubemeyang and Michy Batshuayi, Borussia Dortmund’s ability to replace their leading man might be regarded as a third.

-Paco Alcacer is the latest BVB striker hoping to levy a toll on Die Schwarzgelben’s Bundesliga opponents, and a quick perusal of recent No.9s to light up the Signal-Iduna Park suggests he needn’t look too far for inspiration.
+Paco Alcacer is the latest BVB striker levying a toll on Die Schwarzgelben’s Bundesliga opponents, and a quick perusal of recent No.9s to light up the Signal-Iduna Park suggests he needn’t look too far for inspiration.

 Lucas Barrios (2009-12)

 Games: 82, Goals: 39